jmhammond/mathsquirrel.com/content/posts/2024/02/done-with-senate-1/index.md

 author: ["John Hammond"]
 date: 2024-02-28
 thumbnailAlt: "screencap from 1776 the musical"
-summary: "... in which I reflect on the worst session in my five years in the Senate."
+summary: "... in which I reflect on the most disappointing session in my five years in the Senate."
 ---

 > I have come to the conclusion that one useless man is called a disgrace; that two are called a law firm; and that three or more become a Congress!
 And, by God, I have had this Congress!

 says a fictionalized John Adams addressing the Continental Congress in the musical *1776*.

 I've served on the Faculty Senate for five years now, and been on the Executive Committee as Secretary of the Senate for four years, and [we've certainly accomplished some good things](../../03/done-with-senate-2/).
 But right now, things are annoying and so I'm in a complaining mood.
 Let me get that part off my chest.